 Learn something new every day

 These devices typically have a function called the “trigger” that helps provide a more stable trace.
-In essence, the trigger causes the scope to pause after reaching the right hand side of the screen, and wait for a specified event before returning to the left hand side of the screen and drawing the next trace.
+In essence, the trigger causes the scope to pause after reaching the right hand side of the screen, where it waits for a specified event before returning to the left hand side of the screen and drawing the next trace.
 The effect is a resynchronization of the timebase to the input signal, which prevents horizontal drift.
 Trigger circuits allow the display of nonperiodic signals such as single pulses, as well as periodic signals such as sine waves and square waves.

 Types of trigger include:

 Some oscilloscopes have cursors, which are lines that can be moved about the screen to measure the time interval between two points, or the difference between two voltages.
-Most devices also have two or more input channels, allowing them to display more than one input signal on the screen.
-Usually the oscilloscope has a separate set of vertical controls for each channel, but only one triggering system and timebase.
+Most devices also have two or more input channels, which allows them to display more than one input signal on the screen at a given time.
+Usually they has a separate set of vertical controls for each channel, but only one triggering system and timebase.

 Sometimes the event that the user wants to see may only happen occasionally.
 To catch these events, some oscilloscopes are "storage scopes" that preserve the most recent sweep on the screen.
 Some digital models can sweep at speeds as slow as once per hour, emulating a strip chart recorder.
 That is, the signal scrolls across the screen from right to left.